beyg1/CodeXD/NextJS/NextAuth/notes.md

 ### 9. Validating credentials
 goto auth.ts add logic in validate credentials for server side and return user instead of hard coded user

+### 10. create actions folder in app and add file authActions.ts to it, in it we will create function for signin and signout
+but i have done it in main page.tsx file of login. at the end of login form related part. now use it in onSubmit function created actions folder for signOut functionality as it needed to be exported and imported by header component. (use client)

+### 11. Protect routes by adding callback section in auth.ts
+write logic  to protect routes based on session details. for example if user is logged in, he shouldnt have access to signIN page
+IT'S NOT WORKING because there's a auth.config.ts file which is conflicting with auth.ts for middlewear and specially for callbacks